dzhadinets/devenv/README.md

 # Docker.io Build Environment

 This is the a fork of my work.
-I will rebrand it soon.
+I did it under the public licence in one company.

 Docker-based build system is designed to provide a stable environment for every developer to build a variety of CMake, Yocto and AOSP based projects while eliminating the need for thorough manual configuration of build environment